Worcestershire v.c. 37

 Meetings are open to everyone.

-NWFG leaders Thomas and Marian will update anybody who is interested and will send out emails closer to the time of the meetings to confirm details such as where to park etc.
+The NWFG admin team will update anybody who is interested and will send out emails closer to the time of the meetings to confirm details such as where to park and when to meet.

 Flora of Worcestershire